AubreyYoung/blog/oracle/Oracle巡检脚本.md

 Col value for a40
 select num,name,value FROM V$PARAMETER where isdefault='FALSE';

-select NUM,name,value from GV$SYSTEM_PARAMETER2 where isdefault = 'FALSE' OR ismodified != 'FALSE';
+select inst_id,NUM,name,value from GV$SYSTEM_PARAMETER2 where isdefault = 'FALSE' OR ismodified != 'FALSE' order by inst_id;
 ```
 ### 查看已废弃参数